corigne/dot-neovim/README.md

 Nvim configs ported from my old vimscript configs to lua, with some additions inspired and borrowed from lunarvim and nvchad.

-Note: This is a personal work-in-progress.
+This is a personal work-in-progress.
 It works, but it has some quirks that I am actively working out and will push to this repository.
 If there are keybind related issues or other issues unrelated to the plugins themselves, please create an issue ticket and I will happily look into handling it.

+Basic items, tab to cycle through autocompletion, enter to accept.
+Shift-enter to newline without accepting a suggestion.
+Everything else is self-explanatory.
+Keybinds are listed in [keybinds](Keybinds) below.

 Enjoy!